danielsaidi/RichTextKit/README.md

 ## Getting started

-To get started with RichTextKit, have a look at [this getting started guide][GettingStarted].
+The [online documentation][Documentation] has a guide to get started with RichTextKit.